Angela Lee-Smith, Ph. D.

 New Haven, CT 06520-8201 Email: firstname.lastname@example.org

-Angela Lee-Smith, Coordinator (since 2008) of the Korean Program, specializes in Korean language pedagogy and materials development for Heritage Language/Foreign Language learners of Korean.
+Angela Lee-Smith, who served as Coordinator (2008-2020) of the Korean Program and Interim Coordinator of the Japanese Program ( 2019-2020), specializes in Korean language pedagogy, curriculum, and assessment development for Heritage Language/Foreign Language learners of Korean.
 She received her Ph.D. in Korean Linguistics: Language Education from Sangmyung University, Korea, with her dissertation research focusing on A Study of Teaching Korean Auxiliary Verbs Through the Lexical Approach.
 Joining the EALL in 2003, she established and developed the Heritage Track (an accelerated and separate track for heritage learners of Korean) and the program curriculum.
 Before joining Yale, she had taught at Brown University and Sogang University.
-Her research interests include Korean linguistics and language pedagogy: literacy, culture, and oral proficiency.
+Her research interests include language pedagogy, curriculum development, assessment, and teaching-learning materials development: Multiliteracies, Interculturality, and Project-based Learning.
 She is certified as an ACTFL Oral Proficiency Interview (OPI) Tester/Rater, Writing Proficiency Test (WPT) Rater, and Assessment of Performance toward Proficiency in Languages (AAPPL) in Korean.
 Recently she and her colleagues completed the national collaborative project, AATK Standards-Based College-Level Korean Language Curriculum Development (2012-2015).
 She also serves on the R. Light Fellowship Executive Committee and Language Study Committee at Yale.
-Previously, she served as the Executive Board Officer-Treasurer (2012-2015) of the American Association of Teachers of Korean (AATK) and currently serves as an Executive Board Member of the AATK and the Society of Korean Semantics, secretary of Korean Special Interest Group (K-SIG), ACTFL, and editorial board of the International Journal of Korean Language Education.
+Previously, she served as the Executive Board Officer-Treasurer (2012-2015) of the American Association of Teachers of Korean (AATK) and currently serves as an Executive Board Member of the AATK and the Society of Korean Semantics, secretary of Korean Special Interest Group (K-SIG), ACTFL, and the editorial board of the International Journal of Korean Language Education.
 She received the Richard H. Brodhead ’68 Prize for Distinguished Teaching (2017, Yale College) and Rosenkranz Award for Pedagogical Advancement (2019, Poorvu Center for Teaching and Learning), and the A. Whitney Griswold Research Award (2020, The Whitney Humanities Center) at Yale University.
 Her recent publications include:

-- 2020 [Forthcoming] “A Pedagogical Module for a Place-based and Multiliteracies based Digital Storytelling Project for Language Teaching,” in Jeon, M., Figueredo, M., and Carra-Salsberg, F. (Eds), Best Practices for Teaching and Learning in Languages, Literatures and Linguistics.
+- 2021 [Forthcoming] “A Pedagogical Module for a Place-based and Multiliteracies-based Digital Storytelling Project for Language Teaching,” in Jeon, M., Figueredo, M., and Carra-Salsberg, F. (Eds), Curriculum Design and Praxis in Language Teaching: A Globally Informed Approach.
+University of Toronto Press.